Bacon Wrapped Bison Meatloaf

-Let’s talk about meatloaf shall we.
-Some love it, some love to hate it and some love it in secret and absolutely refuse to admit it.
+Let’s talk about meatloaf, shall we?
+Some love it, some love to hate it and some love it in secret and refuse to admit it.
 I find this fascinating.

 Americans embraced meatloaf with great fondness over the years that followed and by the 1950s, meatloaf was here to stay.
 Betty Crocker punished recipes, which home cooks tweaked.
 And in 1958 a book titled “365 Ways to Cook Hamburger”, included 70 different recipes for meatloaf.
 Soon meatloaf became an expected item at American diners and was seen in some finer restaurants as an act of nostalgia that Americans sustained through hard times.

 Meatloaf is a dish connected to something bigger: a tradition, a timeline in American history that’s enduring.
 As a kid, I would not touch the stuff and my mid-western mom rolled her eyes at me often because of it.
 But now, I make it for my boys.
 Karma.
 I can’t say I’m a huge meatloaf fan, but I have learned to embrace it and all the many ways you can enhance it.

 This is a new recipe I developed using bison (a meat I love) that is wrapped in bacon (something my husband prefers not to eat) that is as easy and flavorful as ever.
 The bacon helps keep the meatloaf juicy which eliminates perhaps my biggest issue with meatloaf to begin with–dryness.
 If you’re wavering on how you feel about this American classic, give this recipe a go and see if you’re a diehard meatloaf lover yourself but you didn’t know it.